Why allies care about continuity in Asia

 Those reactions were unprompted.
 They were experiential.
 And they have stayed with me.

-What makes Japan strategically distinctive today is not scale or swagger, but alignment.
-Alignment between public sentiment and security reality.
-Alignment between economic policy and strategic necessity.
-Alignment between alliance commitments and domestic politics.
+What makes Japan strategically distinctive today is not scale or swagger, but alignment—between public sentiment and security reality, between economic policy and strategic necessity, between alliance commitments and domestic politics.

 That kind of alignment is rare in democracies—and difficult to sustain.

 This election suggests that alignment has held.
 That matters.
-But alignment is not static.
-It must be reinforced through policy choices, investments, and institutional follow-through.
+But alignment is not self-executing.
+It must be reinforced through policy choices, institutional follow-through, and sustained investment.
+Governability creates opportunity; it does not guarantee outcomes.

 A Structural Signal, Not a Partisan One